dtu-qmcm/bayesian_statistics_for_computational_biology/course/theory-2-regression.md

 Note that in this model the hyper-parameter $\tau_{\beta}$ controls how likely it is, according for the model, for the bottom-level parameters $\beta$ to differ from $\mu_{\beta}$.
 The smaller $\tau_{\beta}$ is, the more model penalises these differences.
 In this way, the model is flexible, able to capture both strong and weak similarity between same-replicate measurements.

-In a Bayesian hierarchical model, the prior model can provide further regularisation for both hyper-parameters and bottom-level parameters, allowing the modeller to
+In a Bayesian hierarchical model, the prior model can provide further regularisation for both hyper-parameters and bottom-level parameters.

 ## Formula-based models